SIMPLE AND EASY GUIDE TO BUIDLING YOUR BREAST MILK STASH

 WHO NEEDS A STASH OF BREAST MILK IN THEIR FREEZER?

 The answer to that question is easy.
 Every breastfeeding mom should have a breast milk stash.
 Having extra milk on hand is not just for working moms.

-The reason you need a freezer stash is because of emergencies.
+You need a freezer stash because of emergencies.
 The unexpected happens, often with frustrating regularity.